Germany: Judge orders Hagen synagogue suspect to be remanded in custody | DW | 17.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A 16-year-old accused of planning an "Islamist-motivated" attack on a synagogue in the western German city of Hagen is set to go before a judge on Friday, the Düsseldorf prosecutors office said.
+A 16-year-old accused of planning an "Islamist-motivated" attack on a synagogue in the western German city of Hagen was remanded in custody on Friday, the Düsseldorf prosecutors office said.

 The young Syrian national who lives in Hagen was detained Thursday, and prosecutors said they will now apply for a formal arrest warrant, as their investigation has concluded that he was planning a criminal act.